Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Compliant Explicit Reference Governor

 \subsection{Soft Navigation Field}

-Unlike hard constraints, the navigation field for soft constraints should allow $v(t)$ to penetrate the constraint boundary.
+Unlike hard constraints, the soft navigation field should allow $v(t)$ to penetrate the constraint boundary.
 Having $v(t)$ inside an object is what enables the compliant controller to enter contact with that object.
-Guided by the attraction/repulsion framework, the following ``soft'' repulsion field is proposed
+The following ``soft'' repulsion field is proposed